21 min read

 Standard email sign up forms come in handy for content creators who are focused on:

 It’s not surprising, then, that most content creators spend more time promoting their blog content than actually creating it.

 While the promotion stage is extremely important, attracting more visitors to your blog is only step one.
 It’s great if someone stumbles on your blog through a tweet or a Pinterest post, but you don’t want them to click the exit button after finishing your blog post.

 Creating a standard form is a great way to capture the attention of blog readers who may have otherwise scrolled through your blog post and left your website.
 With a standard email opt in form, your blog can convert passive readers into active email subscribers.If readers are interested in more information on the topic of your blog post, you can offer them a content upgrade within the email sign up form.
 You can also reuse the content upgrade for multiple blog posts if it fits within your blog categories.

-You can embed your form anywhere within your blog post.
+And you can embed your form anywhere within your blog post.
 While many people put their standard email sign up forms at the bottom of their blog post, it can also be beneficial to add it in the middle of your content if you write a blog post that is longer than 1,500 words.

 Here’s an example of an email sign up form with a content upgrade that ConvertKit user Katie uses to convert her blog readers into subscribers.

 When you create your standard email opt in form, keep your ideal blog reader in mind.